 After 26 years of leadership, Prof. Culbert to retire as Clinical Professor and Director of LCCR

 Professor Mary B. Culbert is a mediator, trainer, educator, colleague and hero to the mediation community!
-We want to take this opportunity to offer her a sincere thank you for her decade’s long years of dedication, commitment and service to Loyola Marymount University, Loyola Law School and specifically to Loyola Center for Conflict Resolution (LCCR).
+We want to take this opportunity to offer her a sincere thank you for her decades-long years of dedication, commitment and service to LMU Loyola Law School and specifically to the Loyola Center for Conflict Resolution (LCCR).

-I’d like to highlight a few of her many accomplishments - She has acted as a resource to local, state and federal agencies regarding the design and implementation of mediation programs, serving on local and state boards most notably the State Bar Committee on Alternative Dispute Resolution as a member since its inception in 1996 until 2000.
+I’d like to highlight a few of her many accomplishments - She has acted as a resource to local, state and federal agencies regarding the design and implementation of mediation programs, serving on local and state boards.
+Notably, she served on the State Bar Committee on Alternative Dispute Resolution as a member since its inception in 1996 until 2001, and thereafter as an advisor to that committee for a total of 20 years.
 She also worked with members of the Judicial Council Working Group to create Ethical Standards of Practice for Mediators in Court-Connected Mediation and served an appointment to the Judicial Council Civil and Small Claims Advisory Committee, ADR Subcommittee Working Group on Uniform Procedures for Addressing Complaints about Court-Program Mediators.

 Highly recognized for her exemplary commitments and contributions to our field, Mary was the 2009 Recipient of the Ester Soriano Peacemaker of the Year Award from Los Angeles County DRP Program Mediators and the 2010 Recipient of the Ester Soriano Award for Excellence in Community Mediation from the California Dispute Resolution Council.
 Furthermore, she was the recipient of the 2013 DRP Case of the Year Award, Los Angeles County Board of Supervisors.
 Award Recipient on behalf of The Center of the 2014 DRP Outstanding Program of the Year Award, Collaborative Mediation, Los Angeles County Board of Supervisors.
 2017 Recipient of the L. Randolph Lowry Award from the Southern California Mediation Association for her passion and dedication to the field of mediation education.